-In the first year you will become acquainted with the academic study of religion as a category of analysis (e.g. What is religion?
-What is not religion?) and the study of religions, including religions of Asia and lesser-known ones such as Druidry.
-In addition, you will be able to employ social research methods to carry own your own original research on religion and gain a variety of digital skills for presenting your research.
+In the first year you will become acquainted with the academic study of religion and spirituality as a category of analysis (e.g. What is religion?
+What is not religion?) and the study of key concepts in global religions, such as Islam and Hindu traditions as well as lesser known ones such as Daoism.
+In addition, you will be able to employ social research methods to carry own your own original research and gain a variety of digital skills for presenting your research.
 In the second year, you will be studying religions in their local contexts, including visits to religions in the region.
-You will also have the option to study debates on religion and science or the religions and philosophies of Asia.
+You will also study debates on religion and science.
 In the final year, you have the option to study indigenous religions, which will include, e.g., Native American and African traditions as well as recent debates on cultural appropriation.